 In total, there are 3 eateries, including a Brazilian international restaurant, a bistro, and a grill restaurant with panoramic views.

 You’ll also find superb amenities like a 24/7 gym, a game room, tennis courts, an outdoor pool, meeting space, a spa, a steam room, and plunge pools.

-Hotel & Spa do Vinho, Autograph Collection is a jaw-dropping Category 2 Marriott Bonvoy property that costs just 10,000 points per off-peak night, 12,500 points per standard night, and 15,000 points per peak night!
+Hotel & Spa do Vinho, Autograph Collection is a jaw-dropping Marriott Bonvoy property that starts at just 10,000 points per night.

 On average, you can expect room rates of around $200 nightly, though this can go as low as $125 per night or as high as $400 per night!

 Autograph Collection is Marriott’s premium boutique hotel soft brand that works to curate unique experiences and tells a story with each property.

 With locations spread out globally, this is one of Marriott’s most international brands.

 You’ll find that some of these properties are absolute steals when booking with points thanks to some advantageous award categorization.